verica02/temperature-measurement-microbit/README.md

-## Code for micro:bit to measure temperature with WeatherBit and log data to Excel with DataStreamer 🌡🥵 🥶
+## measure temperature with micro:bit using WeatherBit and log data to Excel with DataStreamer 🌡🥵 🥶

 ## Link:
 https://makecode.microbit.org/#editor